-The Aircraft Overflight Noise Tool shows different noise metrics and contours to describe aircraft noise forecasts from the noise modelling.
+The Aircraft Overflight Noise Tool, which can be accessed via wsiflightpaths.gov.au, shows different noise metrics and contours to describe aircraft noise forecasts from the noise modelling.

 Each noise metric tells a different part of the aircraft noise story.
 To gain a full understanding of the level, intensity and frequency of aircraft noise forecast at different locations you should refer to all of the noise metric charts presented.